able8/translate-docs/docs/tr-kubernetes-multi-tenancy.md

 > _kubectl create namespace team-leadership_
 >
 > _kubectl create namespace team-virtual_

->
-> Furthermore, creating a sample application in these namespaces is also part of this step.
+Furthermore, creating a sample application in these namespaces is also part of this step.
 This process will guide you in deploying an Nginx pod in the created namespaces using the below-mentioned command.
->
-> _kubectl run app-leadership–image=nginx –namespace=team-leadership_
->
-> _kubectl run app-virtual –image=nginx –namespace=team-virtual_

-> _kubectl 创建命名空间团队领导_
->
-> _kubectl 创建命名空间团队-虚拟_
->
-> 此外，在这些命名空间中创建示例应用程序也是此步骤的一部分。此过程将指导您使用下面提到的命令在创建的命名空间中部署 Nginx pod。
->
-> _kubectl run app-leadership–image=nginx –namespace=team-leadership_
->
-> _kubectl run app-virtual –image=nginx –namespace=team-virtual_

 ### **Step 2: Grant access control to the teams:**